mujahid9959/MujahidSyed_profile/README.md

 __________________________________________________________________________________________________________________________________________________

-                                                 A Passionate Full Stack Developer from India
+                                    <center>             A Passionate Full Stack Developer from India

 Connect with me on LinkedIn - <a href="https://www.linkedin.com/in/anils12/">Click Here</a>